ibrahim-601/Arduino/README.md

 ## About
-hese are some projects made by me using Arduino microcontroller board.
+Here are some projects made by me using Arduino microcontroller board.

 Arduino
 ========